Medical History and Physical Exam for Urinary Incontinence in Women

 Why It Is Done

 A medical history and physical exam are done for everyone who sees a doctor about urinary incontinence.

-No growths or physical abnormalities are found.
+- No growths or physical abnormalities are found.

 - Pelvic muscle tone is firm.

 Constipation or a hard stool is not present.